Greg Page (musician): 1990–2006

-2012–Present
+2009–Present

+Since coming out of retirement in 2009, Page has resumed performing live on stage.

 In January 2012, and amidst a great deal of controversy, the Wiggles announced that Page had regained his health and was returning to his role as Yellow Wiggle, replacing Sam Moran, who had succeeded him.
-It was reported that he would return to touring with the group in March of that year.
-On 17 May 2012, it was announced that Page, along with Murray Cook and Jeff Fatt, would again be retiring from the Wiggles at the end of the year.
-He was to be replaced by Wiggles cast member Emma Watkins, the first female member of the Wiggles.
-Page eventually revealed that he was only asked to return to the group until August 2012, "to help transition from Sam Moran to a new Yellow Wiggle," but once Cook and Fatt decided to retire at the end of the year, they asked Page if he would extend his stay with the group until then so he would leave alongside them, to which he agreed.
+It was reported that he would return to touring and rejoin Wiggles as lead singer.
+On 17 May 2012, it was announced that Page, along with Murray Cook and Jeff Fatt, would be retiring from the Wiggles at the end of the year following their farewell Celebration tour.
+He was to be replaced by Wiggles cast member Emma Watkins.
 Page and the others expected to remain involved with the creative and production aspects of the group, though Page no longer would have a share in the company, having sold it in 2006 when he left.

 Shortly after leaving the Wiggles, Page joined the cast of the children's educational television program Butterscotch's Playground.
 Page helped develop the show with its creators.

-Beginning in 2016, Page has reprised his role as Yellow Wiggle for reunion gigs, charity events and featured guest spots, occasionally filling in as an understudy at live shows performing alongside the current members of the group.
+Beginning in 2016, Page has reunited with the original Wiggles for numerous appearances.

-In July 2020, six months after suffering cardiac arrest, he and the original Wiggles appeared in The Soul Movers music video "Circles Baby".
+In July 2020, six months after suffering cardiac arrest, he and the original Wiggles appeared in The Soul Movers' music video "Circles Baby".
+He also contributed to the ReWiggled album in 2022.